 Two group traditional machine.
 This machine is well suited for a coffee shop or a busy café serving 50-100 cups an hour.
 This would be a tough machine for a restaurant as the skill level required to create consistent drinks is vey high; but in the right hands it is an amazing tool.

 A two step super automatic.
-This machine would work well in a café or restaurant experiencing medium to heavy traffic (50-100 cups and hour)..
+This machine would work well in a café or restaurant experiencing medium to heavy traffic (50-100 cups and hour).
 It is unique because of the engineering, which allows you to steam milk for lattes or foam milk for cappuccinos at the touch of a button.
 The Coffee Art has a automatic feature that will automatically shut off when the desired milk temperature is reached.
 It requires little training as the machine will brew a great shot; you push a button and get perfect milk; all you need to do is assemble the drink.
-This is an easy to use machine, even for inexperienced baristsas, it will deliver very consistent beverages.
+This is an easy to use machine.
+Even for inexperienced baristas, it will deliver very consistent beverages.

 I hope this helps you understand how to use our website to determine what machine best fits your needs.
-As you can tell, there are multiple things to consider that go into deciding what kind of machine to purchase for your business.
+As you can tell, there are multiple things to consider when deciding what kind of machine to purchase for your business.
 For specific recommendation based on your personal needs, please call me direct 888-411-5282- ext 5196